joemaddalone/joemaddalone/src/content/ollama/index.md

 * **Context**: "Here is the code I'd like to discuss: ...code..."
 * **Question**: "How can I further optimize this code?"

 LLM Chains abstract away the complexity of multiple calls.
-[LangChain](https://www.langchain.com/) is an LLM Chain library we can use to produce our LLM CHain in order to provide context which, hopefully, results in less hallucinations.
+[LangChain](https://www.langchain.com/) is an LLM Chain library we can use to produce our LLM Chain in order to provide context which, hopefully, results in less hallucinations.
 LangChain also allows us to pair our LLM chain with document retrieval methods.
 Pulling in PDFs or database records as context for our LLM chain is, put mildly, awesome.